amiralimanzar/wekhed/README.md

+# wekhed
-# wekhed is a text centric social network.
+wekhed is a text centric social network.